These Tahini Phyllo Rolls stuffed with walnuts are game changer. They are crispy, sweet and perfectly nutty. Super easy to make with phyllo sheets.

 Tahini is a perfect ingredient for pastries too.
 Have you seen these tahini cookies melting in mouth?
 I must warn you as these are dangerously scrumptious!
 It balances the sweetness very well that you don’t get fed up with these even if you eat many.

-These tahini rolls are as yummy!
+These phyllo rolls with walnuts and tahini are super yummy!
 The best part of these rolls is that you can keep them in the refrigerator for almost a week and they are still great!
 These rolls are crunchy, but still melting in your mouth!
 Your guests will love them!
 No extra butter or oil, no egg, no milk or yogurt!
 You just need 4 ingredients!

 Coat on top of phyllo sheets with tahini with the help of a brush.
 No different from painting walls!